nkschaefer/cellbouncer/README.md

     * `species_names.txt` A file listing species names in the same order as k-mer counts are listed in `species_counts.txt`
     * `species.assignments` A file mapping cell barcodes to species (or inter-species doublets), along with log likelihood ratios/confidence of assignments
     * `species.filt.assignments` The same as above, but filtered to (hopefully) exclude many non-cell barcodes, in order to improve plotting and give a better idea of the proportions of each species in the pool
+    * `dists.txt` contains parameters from the fit multinomial mixture model used to assign cells to species.
     * Subdirectories for each species, containing the input read files (with the same names), subset to only reads from cells assigned to that species
     * Species-specific [10X Genomics-format library files](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/inputs/cr-libraries-csv), to aid in running [cellranger](https://www.10xgenomics.com/support/software/cell-ranger/latest) on data from each species separately
 ### Running in parallel